-To clear up any confusion we need to define some terminology:
+To clear up any confusion we first need to define some terminology:

 - Vatican City is a city-state with clearly defined borders.
-It is an independent country presided over by the Holy See (the Catholic church’s jurisdiction) entirely within Italy’s confines, with its own leader (the Pope), currency (Vatican-issued euro), security force (the Swiss Guards), post office, etc.
+It is an independent country surrounded by Italy, and presided over by the Holy See (the Catholic church’s jurisdiction), with its own leader (the Pope), currency (Vatican-issued euro), security force (the Swiss Guards), post office, etc.

 - The rest of the space within the Vatican’s city walls is made up of chapels, ceremonial spaces, offices, accommodation, the papal apartments, the Vatican gardens, restaurants, shops, a bank, an auditorium (in which Papal audiences take place), and even a radio station.

 - However there is also a small part of the Vatican city that is outside the walls and may be wandered into from the street.
 In this space is St. Peter’s Square (Piazza San Pietro) and St. Peter’s Basilica (Basilica di San Pietro) which is the world’s largest church.

 When someone asks “are you going to visit the Vatican while you’re in Rome?” they likely mean the Vatican Museums.
 The Vatican Museums require you to book a guided tour or buy a timed ticket and take about four hours to go through, even to scratch the surface of the 8 miles of corridors, and to visit the Sistine Chapel.
 (Note that if you opt for a guided tour, you usually get a skip-the-line visit to St. Peter’s Basilica via the papal corridor direct from the Sistine Chapel.)

 St Peter’s Basilica is free to enter, but the lines can sometimes be 30-40 minutes long.
 With this inexpensive ticket you can bypass the lines and enjoy an interpretive audio commentary of the wonders within the church.